 The wedding ceremony included a sand ceremony.
 The couple took turns pouring different coloured sand into a clear jar, layering the different colours.
 This ritual symbolizes how a wedding unites two people.
 Just like the individual grains of sand cannot be separated again and poured back into their original jars, their lives will be blended and be forever mixed together.

-Wandering the grounds for rustic wedding portraits
+rustic wedding portraits

 After the simple wedding ceremony, the guests cheered and the bride and groom ran off down the small wooden steps.
 I left the guests to enjoy cocktail hour with some string musicians.
 Then, I made my way across the grounds of the woodsy farm to take rustic wedding portraits of the newly wedded couple.